vensko/pint/README.md

 **xd**, **xf** - comma-separated lists of directores and files (respectively), which should be left behind.
 These files will be neither removed from a target directory, nor copied from a temporary one.
 Pint uses Robocopy to copy files.
 These parameters are used as values for its /XD and /XF parameters.
 If **only** is set, these parameters are ignored.

-**noshim** - Pint automatically detects console applications and creates batch redirects for them (this is a temporary solution).
+**noshim** - Pint automatically detects console applications and creates shim files for them.
 Files, listed in **noshim**, will be skipped.

 Append *64* to a key to prefer it in a 64-bit system.
 dist = http://example.com/archive.zip
 dist64 = http://example.com/archive64.zip
 If a key has no a 64-bit counterpart, base name will be used as a fallback.

+# Shims
+To enable automatic shim generation, download [shimgen.exe](https://github.com/chocolatey/chocolatey/blob/master/src/tools/shimgen.exe) from Chocolatey repository and put it into Pint directory.

 # Alternatives
 - [Scoop](https://github.com/lukesampson/scoop)